-The Silla Dynasty put Korea on the map as a serious regional power and bequeathed the country a deeper sense of identity and culture than it had ever known.
-It is no surprise then, that the Kings of this era (57BC – 935CE) hold a special place in the hearts of many Korean people.
-Gyeongju is where most of their burial mounds, known as tumuli, can be found.
+The Silla Dynasty (57BC – 935CE) put Korea on the map as a serious regional power and bequeathed the country a deeper sense of identity and culture than it had ever known before.
+It is no surprise then, that the kings and queens of this era hold a special place in the hearts of many Korean people.
+Gyeongju, once the Silla’s capital city, is where most of their burial mounds, known as tumuli, can be found.
 They look like gentle, grassy hills, often rising up beside pretty hanok (traditional houses).

-Gyeongju was Silla’s capital city, and is now South Korea’s primary historical pilgrimage site.
-UNESCO listed temples, like Bulguksa, are some of the best examples of architecture from this era on the Korean peninsula and are still home to monks.
-The large number of devotees who visit is also testament to the enduring importance of Korean Buddhism in the lives of many Koreans.
+Gyeongju is South Korea’s primary historical pilgrimage site.
+Besides the burial mounds there are dozens of Korean Buddhism temples (known as the Jogye Order) and traditional buildings.
+Bulguksa, a UNESCO-listed temple, is an exquisite example of architecture from the Silla’s golden age, and is still home to many monks today.
+The large number of devotees who visit sites such as this around Gyeongju bears witness to the enduring importance of Buddhism in the lives of many Koreans.

-Many of the more popular shrines can get especially busy during national holidays like Chuseok, and during the school exam period, when relatives of studying children pray for a favourable outcome.
-To find a more serene spot, head to Oreung, a collection of five tombs.
-Many believe one tomb belongs to Park Hyeokgeose, the founder of the Silla Kingdom.
+To find a more serene spot, head to Oreung (67-1 Tap-dong, Gyeongju-si), a collection of five royal tombs.
+Many believe one tomb belongs to Park Hyeokgeose, founder of the Silla Kingdom.
 Sungdeokjeon, a shrine just to the south of Oreung built in Park’s honour, would seem to support that theory.
-The crowds thin out here and amidst the bamboo and ancient eaves you can get the best sense of old Korea.
+The crowds thin out around here and amidst the bamboo and ancient eaves you can get the best sense of old Korea.

-To keep the theme of history going, stay in a traditional Korean Hanok building at Yettle Hanok Stay (9, Balgeunmaeul-gil), located a few minutes away from Anapji.
+To keep the theme of traditional Korean living going, Yettle Hanok Stay (9, Balgeunmaeul-gil), located a few minutes away from Anapji, offers a sitting area.
 Rooms are pleasant, with hardwood floors, and there’s a shared kitchen.
-Blueboat Hostel Gyeongju (2nd Floor, 125-2, Hwango-dong) is a great budget option just around the corner from the train station.
+Blueboat Hostel Gyeongju (2nd Floor, 125-2, Hwango-dong) is a great budget option just around the corner from the train station with free breakfast.
 Twin, triple rooms and dorm beds are available.
-Hyundai Hotel Gyeongju (338 Bomun-ro) is a fancy, five star hotel on the shore of pretty Lake Bomun, in between Anapji and Bulguksa.
+Lahan Select Gyeongju (338 Bomun-ro) is a fancy, five star hotel on the shore of pretty Lake Bomun, in between Anapji and Bulguksa.
 There are occasionally some excellent deals on here, out of season.

 For an absolutely top-notch pork galbi, head to Daegu Galbi (Bukjeong-ro 5).
 There is nothing fancy or unique about the exterior, it looks like any other independently run restaurant in Korea, with the main menu items written on the doors and windows.
 Galbi is their speciality and it is served up in artisanal pewter dishes with a good selection of lettuce and mint leaves in which to wrap the meat.

 Fine dining in a traditional setting is done best at Yosokkoong (Kyochanan-gil 19-4).
-There are both indoor and al fresco tables, the former in beautiful pine wood rooms, at a thick oak table; the latter under wood-beamed roofs so that rain or shine, you can enjoy your meal closer to nature.
+There are both indoor and al fresco tables, the former in beautiful pine wood rooms; the latter under wood-beamed roofs so that rain or shine, you can enjoy your meal closer to nature.
 The cuisine is exquisite.
 There are four menu choices, each consisting of a large selection of small dishes, almost like tapas.
 Try the Anab, which comes with hoe (pronounced more like an aspirated ‘hway’), which is the Korean version of sashimi.